acopar/crow/crow/README.md

 ### Data format ###
 -------------------
-The data can be provided in csv in row-column-value format (regardless of data sparsity).
+The data can be provided in coordinate list format (coo), which is a form of csv file, where each row describes one element in a matrix with row, column, value and header stores matrix dimensions.
 In header, we define matrix dimensions **n,m**.
-After that, each row of the csv file represents one non-zero value in the matrix.
+After that, each row of the file represents one non-zero value in the matrix.
 In each row, the first column represents index at first dimension **i**, second column index of second dimension **j** and third column represents the value of data matrix **X** at location X[i,j].

 For example, consider this 2D matrix:
 ```